cvivek07/travel-sdk/docs/USAGE.md

 ### Theming

-You can configure the appearance of certain UI elements presented by the sdk by providing the following keys in your resources
+You can configure the appearance of certain UI elements in 2 ways

+#### Android Resources

+Overwrite the following keys in your resources files

 ```xml
 <resources>